secworks/siphash/README.md

 paper [1].
 The project also includes a simple Makefile for compiling the core using Icarus Verilog [3].

-The core has been implemented in an Altera Cyclone IV GX FPGA, see Implementation notes below for more information.
+The core has been implemented in Altera and Xilinx FPGA devices.
+See Implementation notes below for more information.

 This core is released as open source under a BSD license, see LICENSE.txt for more information.

-## Status ##

-The core is completed and has been tested in FPGAs.

 ## Usage ##